 With bears emerging from hibernation in the coming weeks, the Minnesota Department of Natural Resources reminds homeowners to check their property for food sources that could attract bears.

 As bears emerge from hibernation, their metabolism gradually ramps up and they will begin looking for food at a time when berries and green vegetation are scarce.
-Home and cabin owners should remove or secure attractants such as birdseed, garbage, livestock feed, or compost to reduce potential conflict.
+Home and cabin owners should remove or secure attractants such as birdseed, garbage, livestock feed, or compost to reduce potential conflicts.

-Black bears are the only bear species that live in the wild in Minnesota.
-Bears are more common in the forested region of northern Minnesota, but can live anywhere in the state if they find an area of suitable habitat.
+Black bears are the only bear species that lives in the wild in Minnesota.
+Bears are more common in the forested region of northern Minnesota but can live anywhere in the state if they find an area of suitable habitat.
 They usually are shy and flee when encountered.
 Never approach or try to pet a bear.
 Injury to people is rare, but bears are potentially dangerous because of their size, strength and speed.

 Avoid bear conflicts by following these tips:

 Around the yard

 - Any time you feed birds, you risk attracting bears.
 Avoid feeding birds from April 1 to Nov.
 15. If you still wish to feed birds, hang birdfeeders 10 feet up and 4 feet out from the nearest trees.

 - Do not put out feed for wildlife (like corn, oats, pellets or molasses blocks).

 - Do not leave food from barbeques and picnics outdoors, especially overnight.
 Standard coolers are not bear-proof.
 Clean and store barbeque grills in a secure shed or garage away from windows and doors after each use.

 - Harvest garden produce as it matures, pick any fruit left on trees and collect any fallen fruit.
 Locate gardens away from forests and shrubs that bears may use for cover.